SurayaSumona/Travel-Tide-Mastery-Project/README.md

-# 🏨✈️ Travel Tide Customer Segmentation Analysis:
+# 🏨✈️ Travel Tide Rewards Program: Data-Driven Customer Segmentation and Personalization

 TravelTide, an innovative e-booking startup, is making its mark in the online travel industry with a clear mission: to create a personalized rewards program that keeps customers coming back to their platform.